insooth/insooth.github.io/heterogeneous-swap.md

 ---

 Side note.
-Structural equivalence is very useful in software source code analysis, aka "code reading".
+Structural equivalence is very useful in software source code analysis, aka "code reading"; as well as in the software prototyping (my advice here is to use Haskell(-like) language directly).
 Every piece of code has its functional equivalent expressed in plain structural equivalent and a set of actions with attributes (like `async`, `generated`, etc.).
 Set of structural equivalents can be limited to an absolute minimum, e.g. to a _list_ construct as it was done in Lisp; or sequences `[a]`, tuples `(t, u, ...)`, alternatives `x|y|...`, and combined types like maps `[(k1, v1), (k2, v2), ...]`.

 ## Concepts